 Literature is renowned for having created some of the greatest and most enviable romances of all time.
 Love the smush?
-We do - and with the helpful contributions from our friends on facebook, we have successfully compiled a list of the Bookishly community’s top ten literary romances.
+We do.
+With the helpful contributions from our friends online, we've successfully compiled a list of the top literary romances.

 1. Juliet Capulet and Romeo Montague - Romeo and Juliet

-We couldn’t leave them out!
-Despite an arguably flawed relationship, these two will always be the faces of young and unequivocal love.
+Don't get us wrong, they're incredibly problematic, but they're iconic - we couldn’t leave them out!
+These two will always be the faces of young love.

 2. Elizabeth Bennet and Mr Darcy - Pride and Prejudice